treetrnk/employee_portal/README.md

 # Arm Portal

 arm_portal is an employee portal that I working on for my current job.
-I have made the code available for referrence and examples.
+The code has been made available for referrence and examples.